Palleri/dockcheck-slim/README.md

 | --- | :---: | :---: |
 | Multiple hosts one master | Unknown | |

-* Update via webui
-  - Need help with how to make docker.sock recreate docker-compose without the need for docker-compose.yml
-    - Docker remote API good or bad?

 # Bugs and fixes